sreahard/chick-tech-demo/docs/README.md

 Make sure to restart the server to make sure your changes go into effect.

 Let’s see if it all works, click the login button on your react app.
 It should take you to the Spotify Login page, and when you’ve logged in, you should be redirected back to your react app, and the access_token should be in the in the query string, along with other data.

+## 4)  Open your Spotify App or the Spotify Web App and play a song
+Great, now lets mute those players so we don't all go crazy while working on this.

 ## 5) Make your first API Call